How to Cope with Erectile Dysfunction

 Communication between you and your partner is key.
 Sharing and discussing feelings, concerns and needs are a vital part of your partner's recovery.
 Remember that you too, may feel under stress whilst you support him.
 If talking to your partner in such a way doesn't help either of you, consider talking to a specialist.

 If depression is the cause of your erectile dysfunction, antidepressants and other forms of therapy are available.
-However, it is important to note that antidepressants can cause or aggravate impotence, so ensure you bring this up on consultation with a doctor so you find the most suitable treatment.
+However, it is important to note that antidepressants can sometimes cause or aggravate impotence, so ensure you discuss this with a doctor to make sure you find the most suitable treatment for you.